 “People are open to taking on the risks of IPOs -- what’s going to be more important is how these stocks trade,” said Cunningham, who helps oversee $79 billion at the firm in Santa Fe, New Mexico.
 “It seems like overall the quality of the deals and companies is pretty good, and I think that helps.”

 Other IPOs met with less enthusiasm.
 Fender Musical Instruments Corp.
-(FNDR), the largest guitar seller in the U.S., canceled its offering last night, saying economic conditions prevented it from obtaining an “appropriate valuation.”
+(FNDR:US), the largest guitar seller in the U.S., canceled its offering last night, saying economic conditions prevented it from obtaining an “appropriate valuation.”
 The Scottsdale, Arizona-based maker of the Stratocaster had planned to raise as much as $160.7 million in its offering.

 Still, at least eight more U.S. IPOs are set for next week, from companies including eatery operators Chuy’s Holdings Inc. and Del Frisco’s Restaurant Group Inc.